Express mail: Express Mail Service and the EMS Cooperative

-Express Mail Service (EMS) is an international express postal service offered by postal-administration members of the Universal Postal Union (UPU).
+Express Mail Service (EMS) is an international express postal service offered by postal administration members of the Universal Postal Union (UPU).
 These administrators created the EMS Cooperative in 1998, within the framework of the UPU, to promote the harmonization and development of postal services worldwide.
 As of January 2015, EMS was offered by more than 190 countries and territories worldwide.

-An independent auditor measures the express delivery performance of all international EMS operators, and EMS Performance Awards are based on postal operators' performance, including service performance and tracking: gold, silver, or bronze certificate are awarded to EMS Cooperative members depending on their yearly performance.
+An independent auditor measures the express delivery performance of all international EMS operators, and EMS Performance Awards are based on postal operators' performance, including service performance and tracking: gold, silver, or bronze certificates are awarded to EMS Cooperative members depending on their yearly performance.
 These EMS award winners are recorded in the EMS Cooperative's Hall of Fame.